brandonfrancoeur/DOS2-Character-Generator/README.md

 # DOS2-Character-Generator
 This is a simple command line program that generates a character for Divinity: Original Sin 2.
-The user can choose to select a random preset class or fully randomize theri character.
+The user can choose to select a random preset class or fully randomize their character.

 Installation:
 1. Download the charGen.java file